 about the Foundation

 At the university level we offer many opportunities for young women to get involved in NAWIC, MyWIC, and the construction industry.
 First, through our Eleanor Buckley Scholarship, we are able to support young women who have a strong interest in pursuing a career in the construction industry at the university and college level.
-Also, young women at the university/college level are encouraged to apply to intern with us at our 2019 MyWIC camp.
+Also, young women at the university/college level are encouraged to apply to intern with us at our summer MyWIC camps.
 This internship is a great opportunity for young women in STEM or construction management courses that are looking to help secondary student find their career passion.

 MyWIC, Mentoring young Women in Construction, is a summer program for middle and high school girls in the Philadelphia area to learn about opportunities in the construction industry.
-Through this program young women will be exposed to opportunities in engineering, construction management, architecture, and the trades, while touring job sites and making connections within the industry.
+Through this program young women are exposed to opportunities in engineering, construction management, architecture, and the trades, while touring job sites and making connections within the industry.
 Through this program, we hope young women gain a stronger interest in the field of construction that leads them to pursue a career in the male dominated industry.